Retail Advice

 In the late ’90s, I was blessed to be a co-founder and Senior Vice President of Operations of a wildly successful retail chain start-up.
 In 1993, I was significantly influenced by the book Raving Fans by Ken Blanchard and Sheldon Bowles.
 As a result, I “borrowed” many of their ideas to construct, shape, and implement an “exceptional guest delight” program for our company, ensuring that we would build our niche around advanced customer service skills.

-That company became one of the fastest-growing and most successful retail start-ups during the first decade of the 2000s, and our success was primarily due to how we passionately used customer service to nurture customer loyalty.
+That company became one of the fastest-growing and most successful retail start-ups during the first decade of the 2000s.
+Our success was primarily due to our passionate use of customer service to nurture customer loyalty.
 Here’s what you need to know about creating raving fans for your business through exceptional customer service.

 Takeaways from Raving Fans by Ken Blanchard and Sheldon Bowles